-- → adapt and increase social and physical infrastructure capacity to holistically address present and future needs generated by displacement due to climate change. - actively involve communities on the move and those hosting in planning and implementing durable solutions.
-States must address the needs of both parties to avoid conflict, and value traditional approaches. - → improve data collection and analysis on displacement due to climate change. - → make full use of existing planning instruments which are presently underutilised NDCs, NAPs and DRR strategies and address displacement due to climate change in all national and local planning processes, with a whole-of-government approach, so as to enable positive development outcomes.
-Donors should:
+- adapt and increase social and physical infrastructure capacity to holistically address present and future needs generated by displacement due to climate change. - → actively involve communities on the move and those hosting in planning and implementing durable solutions.
+States must address the needs of both parties to avoid conflict, and value traditional approaches. - improve data collection and analysis on displacement due to climate change. - → make full use of existing planning instruments which are presently underutilised NDCs, NAPs and DRR strategies and address displacement due to climate change in all national and local planning processes, with a whole-of-government approach, so as to enable positive development outcomes.
+To scale up funding to ensure migration with dignity Donors should:

-- → increase the level of funding in the form of grants not of loans dedicated to climate change adaptation, including migration as an adaptation response. - → urgently work on making the Loss and Damage fund promised at COP27 operational.
-Ensure its scope is broad enough to cover all losses and damages associated with migration due to climate change and that the human rights concept is central to its design and implementation. - → until the Loss and Damage fund is operational, drastically increase funding through existing channels and consider debt relief and debt swaps to address losses and damages associated with migration due to climate change. - ensure civil society including indigenous peoples and local communities - has a say in deciding how funds are to be
+- increase the level of funding in the form of grants not of loans dedicated to climate change adaptation, including migration as an adaptation response. - → urgently work on making the Loss and Damage fund promised at COP27 operational.
+Ensure its scope is broad enough to cover all losses and damages associated with migration due to climate change and that the human rights concept is central to its design and implementation. - → until the Loss and Damage fund is operational, drastically increase funding through existing channels and consider debt relief and debt swaps to address losses and damages associated with migration due to climate change. - ightarrow ensure civil society including indigenous peoples and local communities has a say in deciding how funds are to be To leave no one behind: develop and apply policy and legal frameworks used and are given the possibility to access funds directly, as well as to monitor whether they are spent according to plan.
+On internal displacement - → States should incorporate and enforce the UN Guiding Principles on Internal Displacement in all relevant national legislation and policy frameworks. - → The international community should remind States of their primary duty to protect the human rights of all persons in their jurisdiction, including persons displaced due to climate change, and, when necessary, enhance the capacity of States to protect.
+On cross-border displacement States should: